Home

 measuring the property changes mass or energy

-2. Which of the following is an extensive property of coffee in a mug?
+2. Which of the following is an extensive property?

-3. Which of the following is an extensive property of a bubble of air?
+3. Which of the following is an intensive property?

 a chemical, extensive propertya physical, extensive property